 Opening the Upper Circle for purchases will be done on a case by case basis closer to the time of the production.

 How do I know if the ballet is traditional, contemporary or a re-interpretation of something else?

 Call or email the team at WAB HQ.
 We are always happy to advise.

-Five by Night: Ballet at the Quarry is a contemporary, modern programme.
+Ballet at the Quarry is often a contemporary, modern programme.

-The Nutcracker is a very traditional ballet staying true to the well-known and loved story and style.
+Peter Pan is a traditional ballet staying true to the well-known and loved story and style.